- 01 What types of projects do you fund?

 Do you fund international projects?

 Yes.
-Although the majority of the Fund's support is focused on domestic issues, international projects are funded through the International Health Policy and Practice Innovations area.
+Although the majority of the Fund’s support is focused on domestic issues, internationally focused projects are funded through the International Health Policy and Practice Innovations program.
 The program is dedicated to building an international network of policy-oriented health care researchers, sparking innovative health policy thinking and high-level international exchanges, and encouraging comparative research and collaboration.

 Does the Fund provide fellowship or scholarship support for individuals?

-The Commonwealth Fund supports two major fellowship programs—the Harkness Fellowships in Health Care Policy and Practice and Commonwealth Fund Mongan Fellowship in Minority Health Policy, based at Harvard Medical School, and also supports a few other small fellowship initiatives through grantee organizations.
-Outside of the Harkness Fellowship Program, the Fund is not allowed to provide direct support for fellowships or scholarships for individuals, or provide any direct grants or assistance to individuals.
-The Foundation Center provides resources for individuals seeking foundation support.
+The Commonwealth Fund supports and manages the Harkness Fellowships in Health Care Policy and Practice.
+Commonwealth Fund grantees operate the Commonwealth Fund Fellowship in Minority Health Policy at Harvard University, based at the Harvard T.H.
+Chan School of Public Health and the Harvard Kennedy School of Government, and the Pozen-Commonwealth Fund Fellowship in Health Equity Leadership at Yale University, based at the Yale School of Management.
+The Fund also supports other small fellowship initiatives through grantee organizations.
+Outside of the Harkness Fellowships program, the Fund is not able to provide direct support for fellowships or scholarships, or provide any direct grants or assistance to individuals.
+The Foundation Directory Online, an online tool from Candid, provides an up-to-date database of philanthropic giving to help individuals seeking support.

 How can I apply for funding?
 Is there an application form?

-The Commonwealth Fund requests letters of inquiry to initiate the grant application process.
-Following their review of the letters of inquiry, program staff will solicit full grant proposals in cases where there may be a fit with our programs’ funding priorities.
-Applicants are typically advised of the results of their inquiries within four to six weeks.
+Submit a letter of inquiry to initiate the grant application process.
+Following review of the letter of inquiry, Commonwealth Fund program staff will solicit full grant proposals where there may be a fit with program funding priorities.
+Applicants are typically advised of the results of their inquiries within a month and often sooner.

 Are there deadlines for submitting my request for funding?

 Letters of inquiry are accepted on a rolling basis; there are no deadlines.
-Typically, projects recommended for board approval are in development for at least four to six months before a board meeting.
-The Fund’s board meetings are held in July, November, and April of each year.
-Small grants are approved on a monthly basis.
+Typically, projects recommended for board approval are in development for a few months before a funding decision.
+The Fund’s board meetings are held in April, July, and November.
+Small and intermediate grants are approved on a monthly basis.

 Are there guidelines for developing my application?